mikesplore/Uni-Connect/README.md

 - **Message Sending**
   - The `sendMessage` function:
     - Generates a unique chat ID for the new message.
-    - Constructs a `MessageEntity` with details such as message content, sender ID, recipient ID, and timestamp.
+    - Constructs a `UserChatEntity` with details such as message content, sender ID, recipient ID, and timestamp.
     - Saves the message to the database and displays a Snackbar notification if the operation fails.

 - **UI Layout**